jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 </details>
 <br/>

-## Google Interconnect (Partner/Dedicated) <a id="google-interconnect"></a>
+## Partner Google Interconnect <a id="partner-google-interconnect"></a>
 ### Introduction
-The configuration of the Google Interconnect relies solely on the corresponding Google API of the Virtual Machine.
-The Google API provides detailed information regarding the configuration of the instance, including its bandwidth, encryption, etc.
+The configuration of the Google Interconnect relies solely on the corresponding Google API of the interconnectAttachments.
+The Google API provides detailed information regarding the configuration of the instance, including its bandwidth, partnerMetadata, etc.

 ### Content
 Below are the Google APIs used to generate this configuration.